rachichi/DH110/Assignments/A01/Assignment01.md

 > *Recommendation: Provide live chat function to provide immediate help to users.
 If there is no budget or bandwidth to do so, state the company email at the top of the FAQ, hyperlinked if users prefer to click. *

-### Overall Assessment

-From an initial glance, the app looks aesthetic and professional.
-Stakeholders would not expect drop off to occur until the user begins interacting with the app, as they realize that quite an intense learning curve is required to consume content.
-Majority of the offered recommendations focus on improving the user experience, rather than interface design elements.

 ## Application 2: [sustainability](https://play.google.com/store/apps/details?id=com.cleanbit.joulebug.pbj.bostonu&hl=en_US&gl=US)

 <p align="center">